MariaFernandaOrtega/DL-Problem-Set-3/README.md

 To improve upon this model we'll use an attention mechanism, which lets the decoder learn to focus over a specific range of the input sequence.

+📓 Notebook: Problem_Set_3.ipynb – a step-by-step walkthrough of the full process.
+📂 Data: /Data – dataset required to run the model.

+Contributors:

-Contributors: Maria Fernanda Ortega Valencia and Santiago Sordo Ruz
+Maria Fernanda Ortega Valencia

+Santiago Sordo Ruz